POSOCO/data-portal/README.md

 6. Use partials -- done
 7. Load the data if present for a date -- done
 8. In templates like cpccv data input template create input fields and labels that we missed in the template -- done
+9. Show orphan keys for admin
+10. Print table option along with export as csv -- done
+11. User management page for admin